Nuevo Estadio Azul

-Nuevo Estadio Azul is a proposed football stadium project intended to serve as the new home of Mexican football club Cruz Azul.
+Nuevo Estadio Azul is a proposed football stadium project intended to serve as the new home of Mexican club Cruz Azul.
 As of May 2025, the project remains in the planning phase, with no official confirmation of land acquisition or commencement of construction.

 History

 Plans to build a new stadium for Cruz Azul have been circulating for over a decade.
 Originally, the new venue was intended to replace the old Estadio Azul, which the club had used until mid-2018.
 Various drafts and proposals have emerged over the years, with early designs including underground parking, multiple levels for commercial use, and flexible space for concerts and events.

 In recent years, the club's leadership has reiterated its intention to construct a dedicated stadium.
 However, delays have persisted due to logistical and administrative obstacles, including zoning permits, land acquisition, and changes in club management.
 Former Cruz Azul president Guillermo Álvarez Cuevas had previously announced plans to begin the project in 2012, but no concrete steps were taken.
 Since then, new plans have been discussed under the current leadership, particularly by Víctor Velázquez, president of the board of Cooperativa La Cruz Azul.